Financial Aid

 Term Appeal Deadline

 Students are encouraged to submit appeals within 15 days from the date of their financial aid suspension letter.
-Appeals must be submitted one week prior to the first day of class for the semester in which the student is attempting to regain their financial aid eligibility.
+All Student Appeals must be submitted one week prior to the first day of class for the semester in which the student is attempting to regain their financial aid eligibility.